cailinpitt/AwareOSU/README.md

 # Goals
 1. Develop AwareOSU mobile applications for Android and iOS.
   * AwareOSU for Android has been released!
 Download it [here](https://play.google.com/store/apps/details?id=awareosu.example.cailin.awareosu).
+  * AwareOSU for iOS is currently being developed.

 # How to sign up
 Visit the [AwareOSU Google form](http://goo.gl/forms/Oy5kZ4xHbX) to sign-up for either a daily or weekly delivery option.